Asian shares up as U.S. infrastructure bill lifts S&P to a record

-In morning trade, MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) climbed 0.58%.
+In morning trade, MSCI’s broadest index of Asia-Pacific shares outside Japan climbed 0.58%.

 “The positive market tone recognizes the potential growth benefits of the compromise, but with the smaller size tempering some of the tax implications to pay for it,” said Kerry Craig, global market strategist at J.P.
 Morgan Asset Management.